devtochit/lendsqr-fe-test/README.md

-# Lendsqr Frontend Test
-This project was completed as an assessment test for the role of Frontend Engineer at [Lendsqr](https://www.lendsqr.com/)
+This project is an admin dashboard for a loan company where admin can manage users.

 This project was bootstrapped with